-- Saddle sore: long rides and not using propper mountain biking shorts.
+- Saddle sore: long rides and not using proper mountain biking shorts.

-- Contusion or concussion: head Injury that occurs due to crashes.
+- Contusion or concussion: a head injury that occurs due to crashes.

 Accordingly to a study conducted by the Enduro World Series 40.7% of the 1,940 Enduro riders questioned reported suffering a significant injury.
 The shoulder/clavicle was the most commonly injured body location, followed by the head, hand, and lower leg (Table below).

 Lowering the risk of injuries in mountain biking comes down to understanding and following some simple guidelines, as follows.